pauarmada/ios-base-project/README.md

 # ios-base-project
-Base iOS project creator script which initializes common components such as cocoapods, fastlane, and crashlytics
+Base iOS project creator script which initializes common components such as cocoapods and fastlane

 # Config